Teach English in Qatar

 Benefits of working in Qatar

-Teaching jobs in Qatar usually offer a salary ranging from 9,000 to 16,300 QR per month, this is approximately $2,400 to $4,500 tax-free salary monthly.
-Higher salaries are offered to leadership roles depending on the experience and qualifications.
-You will as well receive additional benefits along with your salary.
-Every private international schools in Qatar offers a wide range of benefits, ranging from accommodations, flight, utilities, and health insurance.
+Teaching jobs in Qatar usually offer a salary ranging from 9,000 to 16,300 QR per month, which is approximately $2,400 to $4,500 tax-free USD/month.
+Higher salaries are offered to teachers in leadership roles, depending on experience level and qualifications.
+You will also receive additional benefits on top of your your salary, such as living accommodations, flight reimbursement, utilities, and health insurance.
 Some positions also include these benefits for family members.

-The official language in Qatar is Arabic and it is divided into two types, which is Gulf and Standard.
-Either or both of them are also understood and well spoken by other Middle Eastern countries like Dubai, Saudi Arabia, Bahrain, Kuwait, United Arab Emirates, Iran and other countries close to Qatar.
-The Standard language is also called Al Arabiya and Al Fus-Ha or high Arabic.
-While the other names for Gulf Arabic includes Khaliji and Qatari and it is further divided into two dialects namely North and South Qatari.
-Another Commonly spoken language in Qatar is called the Western Farsi, it is a Persian language, which is widely spoken in Iran and it surrounding countries.
+The official language in Qatar is Arabic, which it is divided into two types: Gulf and Standard.
+Both types are understood and spoken in other Middle Eastern countries like Dubai, Saudi Arabia, Bahrain, Kuwait, United Arab Emirates, Iran, and other countries close to Qatar.
+The Standard language is also called Al Arabiya and Al Fus-Ha or High Arabic.
+The other names for Gulf Arabic are Khaliji and Qatari, and Gulf Arabic is further divided into two dialects: North and South Qatari.
+Other commonly spoken languages include English, Farsi, and Urdu, among many more.